java-json-tools/json-schema-validator/README.markdown

 <p><b>IMPORTANT: if you report a bug, please mention what version you are
 using!</b></p>

+<p><b>IMPORTANT 2: the current development version, 0.5.x, makes no guarantees
+as to the user API stability as long as it is labeled beta</b>.
+JSON Schema usage is still a novelty, and it is quite a difficult task to foresee users' needs.
+I make the API evolve according to my own feelings, but those are _my_ feelings.</p>

 <p>The current version is <b>0.5.0beta3</b>.</p>

 <p>The old, still maintained version is <b>0.4.1</b>.
 See the